 PH themes across 3 reports Lay definition Why does it matter?
 Training implications for NNPHI Issues (Pain Points) Example Products: Retention Maintaining members Retention is im of the workforce within continuity and the field, system, effectiveness o agency, or department.
-Workforce stab Requires creating an savings, quality environment where improvement, employees feel valued, community tru satisfied, and motivated to stay. portant for f services, lility, cost and st, among >Understanding the key reasons people are leaving their role, department, agency, system, field and how we can retain them should be prioritized in attention and funding at every level. >What types of training will address the reasons for leaving? >How do we convey the urgent nature of retention and encourage a value and culture of retention? >Understanding the key reasons people 1.
-Lack of funding for retention (salaries, rewards, are leaving their role, department, agency, system, field and how we can recognition, memberships, mentoring, training are leaving their role, department, agency, system, field and how we can recognition, memberships, mentoring, training are leaving the prioritized in attention and funding at every level. >What types of training will address the science and leadership 2.
-Lack of SOPS and training for supervisors/ leaders for retention and encourage a value and filled culture of retention? >Lack of SoPS and training for supervisors/ leaders are mapping and personalized training pathways aligned with can of retention and encourage a value and filled culture of retention?
-Lack of supervisor/ leader understanding of data assumptions and assumptions are societion (or division of existing association) for non-officers, "empleaders" to facilitate commitment cohesiveness. >Virtual mentoring plan/ program that connect experienced staff with professionals needing mentoring. >Developing training modules for developing career goals, creating career mapping and personalized training pathways aligned with career goals. >Public Health general workforce networking and professional support association (or division of existing association) for non-officers, "emerging leaders" to facilitate commitment and cohesiveness.
+Workforce stab Requires creating an savings, quality environment where improvement, a employees feel valued, community trus satisfied, and motivated to stay. portant for fservices, lility, cost / and st, among >Understanding the key reasons people are leaving their role, department, agency, system, field and how we can retain them should be prioritized in attention and funding at every level. >What types of training will address the reasons for leaving? >How do we convey the urgent nature of retention and encourage a value and culture of retention? >Understanding the key reasons people are leaving their role, department, agency, system, field and how we can recognition, memberships, mentoring, training, are leaving their role, department, agency, system, field and how we can recognition, memberships, mentoring, training are leaving their role, department, agency, system, field and how we can recognition, memberships, mentoring, training and how we can career mapping) 2.
+Lack of funding for proper tech and tools for data attention and funding at every level.
+3. Lack of SOPS and training for supervisors/ leaders for retention and encourage a value and filled culture of retention?
+4. Lack of supervisor/ leader understanding of data assumptions and assumptions are sociation (or division of existing association) for non-officers, "empleaders" to facilitate commitment cohesiveness. >Virtual mentoring plan/ program that connect experienced staff with professionals needing mentoring. >Developing training modules for developing career goals, creating career mapping and personalized training pathways aligned with career goals. >Public Health general workforce networking and professional support association (or division of existing association) for non-officers, "emerging leaders" to facilitate commitment and cohesiveness.
 Resilience Outcomes and processes of coping and adaptation in the presence of stress, challenges, misunderstandings, and results other than expected or desired.
 Resilience is crucial for job success, satisfaction, motivation and self-efficacy, emotional wellbeing, and ultimately retention, productivity, quality, and improved outcomes.
 Resilience is crucial for job > Understanding the patterns of lack of success, satisfaction, resilience, where the behavior change motivation and self-pain points exist and what is taking pain points exist and what is taking pain points exist and what is taking paing, and ultimately place there.
 Petention, productivity, quality, and improved outcomes.
 1. Lack of training for resilience as it relates to resilience needed for job satisfaction and retention networking and professional support association (or division of existing 3.
 Lack of training and guidance on coping with job seeking rejection.
 4. Lack of training and guidance on coping with job seeking rejection.
 4. Lack of training and guidance on coping with job seeking rejection of data resultsperception of not being heard, being ignored or data being misinterpreted in public health, encompassing coping with job-seeking and job-related rejection.
 7. Training for all levels in data literacy translation, interpretation, communication, and use of visuals to convey information simply and effectively >Public Health general workforce networking and professional support association (or division of existing association) for non-officers, "emerging leaders" to facilitate commitment and cohesiveness. >User-developed training on resilience in public health, encompassing coping with job-seeking and job-related rejection. >Training for all levels in data literacy, translation, interpretation, communication, and use of visuals to convey information simply and effectively